Esri/arcgis-runtime-samples-ios/OAuth Login Sample/README.md

 ##OAuth Login Sample

-This sample demonstrates how you can allow users to sign in to ArcGIS Online using oAuth 2.0.
+This sample demonstrates how you can allow users to sign in to ArcGIS Online using OAuth 2.0.
 Upon signing in, the sample displays the user's profile